 Filing for bankruptcy can seem like an extremely difficult process.
 You already feel as if you have failed either in your business or personal life with your finances and now the only way out seems to be through bankruptcy in order to start over again.
-At the Law Office of Poltielov & Habib, LLP, we are bankruptcy lawyers who are here to help you through what can be a very intimidating process by providing you with sound bankruptcy advice.
+At Poltielov & Habib, LLP, we are bankruptcy lawyers who are here to help you through what can be a very intimidating process by providing you with sound bankruptcy advice.
 You may have heard terms such as Chapter 7 and Chapter 13 and have no idea what these terms refer to.
 It’s our job as your bankruptcy attorney to assist you in finding the right way and under the correct laws to file your bankruptcy in order to help you find yourself in the best position to be successful and even benefit from the bankruptcy process.
 Our bankruptcy lawyers service Queens, Brooklyn, Manhattan, Bronx and Nassau.

 DIFFERENCES BETWEEN BANKRUPTCY CHAPTER 7 AND 13

 When considering filing for bankruptcy there are two main forms under which you may file; bankruptcy chapter 7 and bankruptcy chapter 13.
 These are the two most commonly used by consumers and are based upon your personal financial circumstances to determine which chapter is most likely the most appropriate for your situation.
 Your eligibility to file bankruptcy is determined by many factors, requiring an experienced bankruptcy lawyer from the Law Office of Poltielov & Habib LLP to assist you and provide you with the best advice possible during this period.